hlandete/email-susbcription-service/README.md

 ## Running the app locally

 If we want to run it locally we can use for each different service the following commands.
-Also you need to have mongo installed and configure .env files with host and port.
+Also you need to have mongo installed and configure local.env files with host and port and pass in the script NODE_ENV=local and the APP_NAME (this is already done in the scripts)

+Note that email-service needs in dist folder the templates but even I setup the compiler options it does not add the assets so I am doing a xcopy, In case you want to run it locally in Linux please run the correspondent script.

 ```bash
 # public-service